nateobray/IPP/README.md

 #
 ### Method `printJob`
 [RFC 2911 3.2.1](https://tools.ietf.org/html/rfc2911#section-3.2.1): This _REQUIRED_ operation allows a client to submit a print job with only one document and supply the document data (rather than just a reference to the data).
-See Section 15 for the suggested steps for processing create operations and their Operation and Job Template attributes.

 ###### Usage:
 ```PHP
 $response = $printer->printJob(